 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-Good day to members, hello to Coral Harbour and Naujaarmiut.
-My question today is regarding Income Assistance through Family Services.
-The support, the family allowance is not keeping up with the cost of living.
-The last increase was in 2019 before COVID-19.
+Good day to members and good day wishes to the residents of Coral Harbour and Naujaat.

+Mr. Speaker, my question today is regarding income assistance through Family Services.

+Income assistance basic allowances have not been increased since 2019, well before the COVID-19 pandemic.
+Meanwhile the cost of living has increased steadily.

-Can the minister tell us when she expects an increase in the basic allowance rates for Income Assistance clients?
+Can the minister tell us when she anticipates introducing an increase in the basic allowance rates for income assistance clients?
 Thank you, Mr. Speaker.